-EFFECT OF AGE ON POC-CCA ACCURACY

-So far only one study (Koukounari 2013) has assessed the impact of age on accuracy of POC-CCA.
-The study involved children aged 7-16 years and adults aged 17-76 years.
-The standard Kato-Katz (two stools, 41.7 mg duplicate) was used as reference standard and the results showed that sensitivity (82%) and specificity (84%) were high for adults (Table not shown).
-When POC-CCA was assessed in children, sensitivity improved by about 8% to 90% but specificity decreased considerably to 50%.
-The results should be treated with caution though as it came from only one study with limited sample size.

-LATENT CLASS ANALYSIS OF POC-CCA TEST
+LATENT CLASS BIVARIATE ANALYSIS OF POC-CCA TEST

-We applied an exploratory latent class analysis (Eusebi 2014) to investigate the performance of POC-CCA test with Kato-Katz as reference standard (due to the availability of a number of studies).
-Two latent classes have been identified using Akaike information criterion (AIC) and Bayesian information criterion (BIC) criteria with a substantial difference in specificity.
-Generally, the data showed substantial heterogeneity with POC-CCA test classified in both class 1 and class 2, suggesting that the observed variation of test outcomes cannot be explained by threshold effect alone (Table 2).
+We applied an exploratory latent analysis20 to investigate the performance of POC-CCA test with Kato-Katz as reference standard (due to the availability of a certain number of studies).
+Two latent classes have been identified using AIC with a substantial difference in specificity.
+The clustering of studies in two latent classes leads to conclude that the data showed substantial heterogeneity, suggesting that the observed variation of test outcomes cannot be explained by threshold effect alone (Table 2).
 Latent Class 1 showed mean sensitivity of 76.4% [95% CI 72.3% to 80.5%] and mean specificity of 84.2%, [95% CI 79.9% to 88.5%].
 Latent Class 2 shows mean sensitivity of 89.6% [95% CI 88.0% to 91.2%] and specificity of 47.1% [95% CI 43.2% to 50.9%].
 Hence, studies in the Latent Class 1 show a better performance (higher specificity at the price of small loss in sensitivity).
 Here, studies that used CCA versus combined KK/POC-CCA tests were not inclued in the LCA.

-Table 2 Estimated sensitivities and specificities with 95% CI for latent classes of studies with POC-CCA tests